PYSHWAA/luxarg/README.md

     HELP CLI    : luxarg <-h/--help>
     ZOOM IN     : <Ctrl + equal(=)>
     ZOOM OUT    : <Ctrl + minus(-)>

-# INSTALLATION
+#Microsoft Windows installation guide:

+1. Access the MS-Windows directory in the LuxarG project.

+2. Execute the Setup.exe file in the MS-Windows directory.

+3. Proceed with the installation using the guided wizard.

+#Linux installation

-You must install "pip" before this step ...
+You must install "pip" before this step...

     $ make